julionm/landing-page/README.md

 ## ToDo

+- [ ] read material guidelines on text
 - [ ] translate the entire website to pt-BR
 - [ ] implement animations or some creative stuff for the website
 - [ ] add true photos to the website to prepare for launch